PhilipVigus/film-follower/README.md

 -   Display films I'm ignoring
 -   Put a film on my ignore list
 -   Take a film off my ignore list
--   Display all films that have a specific tag or tags
+-   Display all films that have a specific tag

 ## Sprint 4
 -   Specify tags to ignore/highlight